MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 In the left menu, click on `Users`.
 Here, we can see the github-ci user that we've set up in one of the previous lecture.
-On the security credentials tab, we can see the Access Key ID that's being used by Github Action.
+On the security credentials tab, we can see the `Access Key ID` that's being used by GitHub Action.

 ![](../images/part29/12.png)

-But for security reason, we cannot see its Secret Access Key.
+But for security reason, we cannot see its `Secret Access Key`.

 So we have to create a new one to use locally.
 Click on `Create access key` button.